Pat Freiermuth Player Prop Bets for NFL Week 13 | Pittsburgh vs. Baltimore 12/5/2021

 Season Stats

-- Freiermuth's stat line this year shows 40 catches for 327 yards and six touchdowns.
-He puts up 29.7 receiving yards per game and has been targeted 53 times.
+- Freiermuth has racked up 327 yards on 40 receptions with six touchdowns, averaging 29.7 yards per game, on 53 targets.

-- Freiermuth has been the target of 12.2% (53 total) of his team's 435 passing attempts this season.
+- Freiermuth has been the target of 53 of his team's 435 passing attempts this season, or 12.2% of the target share.

-- Freiermuth has seen the ball thrown his way 15 times in the red zone this season, 24.6% of his team's 61 red zone pass attempts.
+- With 15 targets in the red zone this season, Freiermuth has been on the receiving end of 24.6% of his team's 61 red zone pass attempts.

-- The Steelers have run 62.7% passing plays and 37.3% rushing plays this season.
-They rank 24th in the NFL in scoring.
+- The Steelers, who rank 24th in the NFL in points scored, have dropped back to pass 62.7% of the time while running the football 37.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Freiermuth's matchup with the Ravens.